farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 - In a `risky` position, the situation is dangerous.
 If you fail, there will be repercussions.
 - In a `desperate` position, the odds are against you.
 Tempting to go against them might backfire heavily.

-By default, an action roll is `'risky'`.
+By default, an action roll is `risky`.
 You wouldn’t be rolling if there was no risk involved.

 #### 3. GM Sets the Effect Rating